 Pop-up window does not display

-Opal opens a pop-up window to complete the OAuth authentication flow.
+Opal opens a pop-up window to complete the authentication flow.
 If the window does not display after you click Connect, your browser may be blocking pop-ups.

 Resolution – Check your browser's address bar for a blocked pop-up notification and click Allow.
 Then click Connect again.